A process by which living organisms use light to convert carbon dioxide (CO2) and water (H2O) into organic compounds, such as sugars (CH2O)n

-Organisms that "fix carbon" in the presence of light are called autotrophs (e.g. plants, cyanobacteria, many algae)
+Organisms that "fix carbon" in the presence of light are called autotrophs (e.g., plants, cyanobacteria, many algae)

-Organisms that survive by consuming the carbon created by autotrophs are called heterotrophs (e.g. animals, fungi)
+Organisms that survive by consuming the carbon created by autotrophs are called heterotrophs (e.g., animals, fungi)

 Therefore, many autotrophs have mechanisms to increase the concentration of CO2 around the enzyme, to prevent O2 binding and photorespiration

-Called "C3" because during photosynthesis carbon dioxide that enters the leaf through the stomata, is first incorporated into a 3-carbon molecule (3-phosphoglyceric acid or 3-PGA).
+Called "C3" because during photosynthesis, carbon dioxide that enters the leaf through the stomata is first incorporated into a 3-carbon molecule (3-phosphoglyceric acid or 3-PGA).

 The plants use RuBisCO to combine RuBP with CO2 to create this 3-carbon molecule.

 Photosynthesis takes place throughout the leaf, and stomata are open during the day.
+The leaves have a plentiful supply of carbon dioxide since these pores are open.

 Above: Cross-section of a typical C3 dicot leaf

-C3 photosynthesis is more efficient than C4 and CAM plants under cool and moist conditions, and under normal light because requires less machinery (fewer enzymes and no specialized anatomy).
+C3 photosynthesis is more efficient than C4 and CAM plants under cool and moist conditions, and under normal light because it requires less machinery (fewer enzymes and no specialized anatomy).

-In hot and dry environments, C3 plants close their stomata, and RuBisCO adds O2 (not CO2) to RuBP, causing photorespiration producing a product that cannot be used in photosynthesis.
+In hot and dry environments, C3 plants close their stomata, and RuBisCO adds O2 (not CO2) to RuBP, causing photorespiration, producing a product that cannot be used in photosynthesis.

 Called "C4" because carbon dioxide is first incorporated into a 4-carbon compound called oxaloacetate (or OAA).